McGranahanLab/Noncoding_drivers_Nextflow/README.md

 #### CHASMplus - specific files
-If analysis of data with [CHASMplus](https://chasmplus.readthedocs.io/en/latest/) is requested, an inventory linking together cohorts of tumor subtypes and [CHASMplus](https://chasmplus.readthedocs.io/en/latest/) annotators should be provided via `chasmplus_annotators_inventory` parameter, i.e.
+If analysis of data with [CHASMplus](https://chasmplus.readthedocs.io/en/latest/) is requested, an inventory linking together cohorts of tumour subtypes and [CHASMplus](https://chasmplus.readthedocs.io/en/latest/) annotators should be provided via the `chasmplus_annotators_inventory` parameter, i.e.
 `chasmplus_annotators_inventory = 'data/inventory/inventory_chasmplus_annotator.csv'`.
 If analysis with [CHASMplus](https://chasmplus.readthedocs.io/en/latest/) is not requested, set this parameter to `''`, i.e.